-The test plan established and set of procedures to follow with steps and configuration necessary to achieve the expected result.
+The test plan established a set of procedures to follow with steps and configuration necessary to achieve the expected result.

 The test report describes in detail the activities the evaluator performed along with actual results in the form of evidence to accomplish each test.
-Each test account in accompanied by a test result in the form of 'pass' or 'fail'.
+Each test account is accompanied by a test result in the form of 'pass' or 'fail'.
 The test report also establishes an overall result for the cumulative test activities stated by a 'pass' or 'fail'.

-The overall verdict for the testing effort for the Seagate Secure® TCG SSC Self-Encrypting Drives is a 'pass'.
+The overall verdict for the testing effort for the Seagate Secure® TCG Opal and Enterprise SSC Self-Encrypting Drives is a 'pass'.

-Independent testing took place at Leidos facility from March 1, 2021 to November 12, 2021.
+Independent testing took place at Leidos facility from July 1, 2021 to January 30, 2022.